Canva Review: Is It The Best Design Tool for Non-Designers?

 As soon as you sign in for the first time, a small tutorial box will pop up to guide you through the process of making your first design.
 This comes from a small “Help” button that includes lots of other little tips that you can access whenever you want.

-In terms of your first design, here’s how Canva breaks it down.
+In terms of your first design, here's how Canva makes it easy.

 1) Choose a Template

 First, we need to choose a template for our Facebook post.
 Because this is the free version, we only have about 8,000 templates to choose from, instead of the 400,000 assets that comes with Canva Pro.

 I'm making a hypothetical post for the Niche Pursuits Facebook page, so I'll search for marketing to pick a template that might work for that.

 I decided to go with an image that kind of reminds me of the brand colors of Niche Pursuits.
 Even though it's a Halloween themed template to start out, I know it won't take too long to make changes so that it works as a post for what I'm wanting to make.

 One of the cool things about Canva is that it handles the dimensions for you, so I don't need to worry if this graphic I'm making is the right size for Facebook.
 I can just focus on making a decent Canva design!
 Here's what I have as a starting point.

 Now that I've got a template going, it's time to decide if I want to include a photo in my image.

 I'm not loving that skull in the background, so I'll delete that.